Sherif Abdallah

-Sherif Abdallah (born 18 August 1958) is an Egyptian businessman and entrepreneur.
+Sherif Abdallah (born 18 August 1958) is an Egyptian and Haitian businessman and entrepreneur.
 Born in Cairo to an Egyptian father and an Italian mother, Abdallah emigrated to Haiti in 1981.
 He founded an insurance company Les Assurances Léger S.A., a helicopter rental company, and a hotel and conference center.

 Background

 Abdallah was born in Cairo, Egypt, in 1958 and is the son of an Egyptian father and an Italian mother.
 He emigrated to Haiti in 1981.

 Business

 Over the past four decades, he has contributed to Haiti's economic development through ventures in tourism, real estate, banking, aviation, public service, and charitable activities.
 His efforts have been driven by a commitment to liberal democracy, good governance, and international commerce.
 Abdallah has also been active in responding to various crises in Haiti, providing support to public and private organizations.

 Italian Consul

 Since 2012, Abdallah has served as the Honorary Italian General Consul in Port-au-Prince.
 In recognition of his service, he was honored as a Knight of the Order of the Star of Italy by President Sergio Mattarella.